lnfernux/lnfernux.github.io/_posts/2023-01-02-MicrosoftSentinel-CostEstimation.md

 | summarize BillableDataGB = sum(Quantity) / 1000. by DataType
 ```

-4. Multiple that number by 4.3 (assuming every month is a bit more than 30 days)
+* Multiple that number by 4.3 (assuming every month is a bit more than 30 days).

 If you're unsure about doing it this way in fear of generating too much cost, you can implement a [cost cap.](https://learn.microsoft.com/en-us/azure/sentinel/billing-monitor-costs#define-a-data-volume-cap-in-log-analytics) Just see what your average ingestion is pre onboarding the data connection and set the cap to double that - this should prevent your from blowing your entire SIEM-budget overnight: